 Getting Around Varanasi

-Public transport isn’t the best in Varanasi, for the old part of the city, closer to the ghats.
+Public transport isn’t the best in Varanasi especially in the old part of the city, closer to the ghats.
 Walking is the best way of exploring the ghats and all the bylanes.
-Alternatively, you can consider taking the cycle rickshaw.
+Alternatively, you can consider hiring a cycle rickshaw.
 For places further away, you can take a regular auto or even book an Ola cab on your phone.
-Railway stations and Varanasi airport both have prepaid cab booths for you to get into the city.
+The airport and the railway station both have prepaid cab booths for you to get into the city.

 Breaking Stereotypes About Varanasi